OmarP26/countdown/README.md

 # Countdown

 ## Improved countdown

 The below component was designed to count down the days until our CTO's birthday, but it still needs some work.
 How can you make the implementation better?

 **Do a critique:** The current implementation isn't perfect.
 How could it be improved?

-* Pick an area of improvement to implement.
+- Pick an area of improvement to implement.
+  A: At first glance, the code seems to be alright in almost everything.
+But as a ReactJS implementation, there are better ways to do some of the already implemented stuff such as the management of states and lifecycles from the components.
+At first, there weren't hooks used and they are very useful to keep the code simpler and they do not affect the code that much.
+So I focused a little into integrating the use of hooks.

-* What would happen to the current code if the date were changed, the page layout was changed or the format was changed?
+- What would happen to the current code if the date were changed, the page layout was changed or the format was changed?
+  A: The template code didn't stop the countdown after reaching zero, which is kind of a problem.
+To solve this we use a clean up function in the useEffect hook as also a dynamic or conditional rendering to "unmount" a component.
+In this case, the data used to set the date could affect the view of the page and also the functionality of the code running.

-* Does the current implementation follow best practices for HTML, CSS, JS and React?
+- Does the current implementation follow best practices for HTML, CSS, JS and React?
+  A: I would say yes for the most part.
+I think there are different ways to keep code and files in a certain order but it is totally personal.
+Also, I like to think that using different libraries for JS, CSS and more isn't that bad, but as a little challenge I didn't use any of them to keep it as "Vanilla" as possible.

 **Spice it up:** Let's be honest, this countdown could be a whole lot more exciting.

-* What could you do to create a greater sense of urgency?
+- What could you do to create a greater sense of urgency?
+  A: I added some custom circles with a progressive stroke to give more sense of something happening.
-* How would you make this countdown more aesthetically pleasing?
+- How would you make this countdown more aesthetically pleasing?
+  A: With the circles that I added, I created them as components to be reusable and also the page is responsive.
-* Trust your design instincts, and explain how your design choices impact the user experience
+- Trust your design instincts, and explain how your design choices impact the user experience

 ## Getting Started with Create React App